 - Darker wood, such as mahogany or walnut, or materials such as marble and metal can look good in a traditional room.

-- Rectangular or oval coffee table work well for smaller rooms.
+- A rectangular or oval coffee table works well for smaller rooms.

 - Round or oval tables are useful around children because of the absence of sharp corners.